Hays Australia Whistleblower Policy

 - the Discloser will be referenced in a gender-neutral context

 - information regarding the Discloser will be redacted

 - if possible, the Discloser will be contacted to identify aspects that may identify them

 - disclosures will be handled and investigated by the legal department and human resources department

 - All documentation relating to a disclosure will be stored securely

 - Access to all information will be limited to those managing and investigating the disclosure

 - Each person involved in handling the investigation will be reminded about the confidentiality requirements

-If you believe that your identity has been disclosed in breach of this protection you can make a complaint for investigation to Hays Australia’s General Counsel.
+If you believe that your identity has been disclosed in breach of this protection you can make a complaint for investigation to Hays Australia’s General Counsel whose details are included in Schedule 1.
 You may also lodge a complaint with a regulator such as ASIC, APRA or the ATO for investigation.